Davideva993/Chat-SDX/readme.md

 Every message uses a **unique key** derived via Argon2id using:
 - a fresh random AES key (sent encrypted in the current message)
 - a salt composed of **secret word 2 and the hash-chain of the present and all previous random derivation nonces**
-* The first message is encrypted with the defKey derived via Argon2id using secret word 2 and the nonce of EIK (step 6 or 7)
+* The first message is encrypted with the defKey derived via Argon2id using secret word 2 and the nonce from EIK (step 6 or 7)

 ## Security